cenuno/learning_sql/learning_sql/sql/README.md

 Ben Forta's book allows the user to choose the database management system they would like to use to practice SQL.
 I chose [PostgreSQL](https://www.postgresql.org/about/).

 To install PostgreSQL on your Mac OSX machine, follow this excellent [tutorial](https://medium.com/@viviennediegoencarnacion/getting-started-with-postgresql-on-mac-e6a5f48ee399).
+For futher reading, I highly recommend you familiarize yourself with [`psql`](https://www.postgresql.org/docs/11/app-psql.html), the PostgreSQL interactive terminal:

+> psql is a terminal-based front-end to PostgreSQL.
+It enables you to type in queries interactively, issue them to PostgreSQL, and see the query results.
+Alternatively, input can be from a file or from command line arguments.
+In addition, psql provides a number of meta-commands and various shell-like features to facilitate writing scripts and automating a wide variety of tasks.

 ## `tysql` database